 EPISODE: The Old Sugarman Place (Series 4, Episode 2)

-The part-funny, part-dressing animated series about a washed-up horse actor has some solid song choice throughout its four series.
+The part-funny, part-depressing animated show about a washed-up horse actor has some solid song choice throughout its four series.
 Probably the best of those is Michelle Branch’s stirring cover of America’s 1970s single which is beautifully incorporated into the opening montage of ‘The Old Sugarman Place’ as Bojack tries to find his childhood home.
 Never has a song about a horse been so relevant than to this character!

 10# – Early Doors – “The Good Life”